jasonflorentino/top-five/README.md

 # TopFive

+(WIP!)

-A game to see how well you know your friends and how well they know you.
+A party game to see how well y'all know each other.

 Also baby's first Elixir project / Phoenix project / LiveView project.

+# Setup

+- You'll need the [Elixir](https://elixir-lang.org/) programming language

 # Development